Biden picks Miguel Cardona, Connecticut schools chief, as education secretary

 As a candidate, Biden promised to address the shortfalls of U.S. education primarily through increased funding, a sharp departure from Trump, who repeatedly proposed deep cuts to the federal education budget and billions of dollars in tax credits to subsidize tuition to private schools.

-Biden’s plan is also a shift from Presidents George W. Bush and Barack Obama, who focused on structural revisions and increased accountability for results.
+Biden’s education plan is also a shift from Presidents George W. Bush and Barack Obama, who focused on structural revisions and increased accountability for results.
 Those ideas angered teachers unions and others because they relied in part on testing to assess the effectiveness of schools and teachers.

 Biden proposed tripling the $15 billion Title I funds that support high-poverty schools and said he would double the number of psychologists, counselors, nurses and social workers in schools, provide new money for school infrastructure and dramatically increase federal spending for special education.